HOME • SEARCH • EMAIL • ABOUT

 · In Yucatan, seeds given as laxative to children.

-· Seeds used as emmenagogue.
+· Seeds and oil used as emmenagogue.

 · Malays use the oil in tonics.